viamrobotics/docs/docs/manage/data/dataset.md

 Datasets currently only work for images.
 {{< /alert >}}

-### Create a dataset
+### Create a dataset and add data

 To create a dataset, go to the [**DATA** tab](https://app.viam.com/data/view) in the Viam app.

-On the [**DATASETS** subtab](https://app.viam.com/data/datasets), click **Create dataset**, enter a name for your dataset and click **Create dataset** again.

-![Create dataset UI](/manage/data/create-dataset.png)

-You can also create a dataset when viewing image data from the Datasets dropdown.

-{{<gif webm_src="/manage/data/add-to-dataset.webm" mp4_src="/manage/data/add-to-dataset.mp4" alt="Add image to dataset">}}

-### Add or remove data from a dataset

-To add or remove data from a dataset, go to the [**DATA** tab](https://app.viam.com/data/view) in the Viam app.

 On the **Images** subtab, you can filter available images, using the **Filtering** menu and select the attributes that match where, how, and when the data was collected.

-To add an image to a dataset, click on the image and select the dataset in the Datasets dropdown.
+To add an image to a new dataset, click on the image and create a dataset in the Datasets dropdown.
-You can select an existing dataset or create a new one from this dropdown.
+Once you have created a dataset, you can select the existing dataset from the dropdown.

 {{<gif webm_src="/manage/data/add-to-dataset.webm" mp4_src="/manage/data/add-to-dataset.mp4" alt="Add image to dataset">}}

+You can also create a new dataset from the [**DATASETS** subtab](https://app.viam.com/data/datasets).
+Click **Create dataset**, enter a name for your dataset and click **Create dataset** again.

+![Create dataset UI](/manage/data/create-dataset.png)

+### Remove an image from a dataset

-To remove an image from a dataset click on the delete button next to the dataset.
+To remove an image from a dataset click on the delete button next to the dataset name.

 {{<gif webm_src="/manage/data/delete-from-dataset.webm" mp4_src="/manage/data/delete-from-dataset.mp4" alt="Remove from dataset">}}